fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

     </p>

     <p>
-    Different wearable devices have been developed for monitoring epileptic seizures in real time, and deep learning models have been shown to be effective at detecting a broad range of seizure types from wearable signals <a href="#references">[1]</a>.
+    Several wearable devices have been developed for monitoring epileptic seizures in real time, and deep learning models have been shown to be effective at detecting a broad range of seizure types from wearable signals <a href="#references">[1]</a>.
     </p>